seeruk/i3x3/README.md

 ### Grid Size

 The grid size can be configured by using the environment variables `I3X3_X_SIZE` and `I3X3_Y_SIZE`.
 They must be set to numeric values, and should be integers.
+The defaults should be obvious.

 ## Workspace Arrangement